I hate feeling angry.

 Even though I have the tools and the knowledge to get back to Level 9, pretending that I was at Level 9 when I was actually at Level 1 doesn’t help at all.

 I need to pay tribute to all the emotions to get back to Level 9.
 There’s no shortcut.
 It was not until I fully embraced my anger that my depression was gone.

 Just because anger is at Level 2 doesn’t mean that it’s a negative emotion and we should avoid it.
 Emotions higher up on the chart don’t mean they are better.
 It just means they provide us with more energy to take action.

-The more we cling on to these so-called positive emotions, the more we are showing that we lack of these emotions.
+The more we cling on to these so-called positive emotions, the more we are showing that we lack these emotions.

-No doubt I’m looking forward to go back to Level 10, a place where I’m truly passionate about what I’m doing.
+No doubt I’m looking forward to going back to Level 10, a place where I’m truly passionate about what I’m doing.
 But I shall not forget how feeling angry had helped me to get there.